 We know we have our health, but we’re never guaranteed how long that will last.
 We’ve tried to plan for financial peace of mind, and we hope we’ve done enough.
 Otherwise the possibilities stretch before us.
 A buffet of options… some worth sampling, others worth gobbling, many not worth tasting.

 A newly retired Boomer woman’s what’s next might be the Top 10 Dreams she’s hoping retirement will hold.
-Things she’s waited until now to do, places she’s waited until now to visit, activities she had to put on hold in 2020.
+Things she’s waited until now to do, places she’s waited until now to visit, activities she had to put on hold at various stages in her life.

 Some of us mapped out our retired life beyond that.
 We’re sinking our teeth into something new.